-Take Warren's appearance last week on The View, where she overestimated the number of programs she could fund with her proposed wealth tax of 2 percent on personal net worth over $50 million dollars and 3 percent on net worth over $1 billion.
-Warren name-checked her student loan forgiveness and tuition-free college plan, her childcare plan, and a proposal to increase teacher pay as programs she'd fund with the wealth tax.
+Take Warren's appearance last week on The View, where she discussed the n programs she could fund with her proposed wealth tax of 2 percent on personal net worth over $50 million dollars and 3 percent on net worth over $1 billion.
+Warren name-checked her student loan forgiveness and tuition-free college plan, her childcare plan, and a related proposal to increase pay for childcare workers she'd fund with the wealth tax.

 According to University of California, Berkeley economists Emmanuel Saez and Gabriel Zucman, Warren's wealth tax would raise $2.75 trillion dollars over the next decade.

 Warren's student loan forgiveness and tuition-free college plan would forgive up to $50,000 in student debt owed by households who earn less than $100,000 in income while offering smaller student debt forgiveness to households earning between $100,000 and $250,000.
 The plan also would make every public two-year and four-year college in the country tuition-free, increase Pell Grant funding by $100 billion, and create a fund to support historically black colleges and universities (HBCUs).
 Combined, this plan would cost $1.25 trillion over the next decade.

 Warren's child-care plan has several planks: providing universal pre-K, funding childcare for all, and raising childcare worker wages.
 Specifically, the plan would have the federal government work with state and local governments to create a network of free child care centers, preschool, and in-home care options, while raising child care worker wages to those of comparable public school teachers.
 This combination of proposals will cost roughly $700 billion over the next decade, accounting for dynamic effects, according to an analysis from Moody's.